The library presents a fully abstracted interface to an IMAP/POP3 server, freeing a developer from worrying about the complex underlying protocols.

 Don't be confused: almost every so-called "PHP IMAP Library" out there is nothing more than a thin-wrapper around the imap extension, so NONE of these libraries can fix the basic limitations of that extension.

-Some history: development of Horde/Imap_Client was primarily funded by a large Internet Service Provider precisely because the imap extension could not support the volume of traffic present on their systems.
-Horde/Imap_Client has been powering their web-accessible mail backends for more than four years, supporting thousands of concurrent connections and millions of active accounts.
+Development of Horde/Imap_Client was primarily funded by a large Internet Service Provider precisely because the imap extension could not support the volume of traffic present on their systems.
+Horde/Imap_Client has been powering their web-accessible mail backends for more than five years, supporting thousands of concurrent connections and millions of active accounts.

 Horde/Imap_Client is used by the IMP Webmail Application, the most advanced open source webmail program available.